jananivenu/Payback_AppiumTestingforCouponActivationBy_Janani__Venugopal/README.md

 enabled Coupon.

-I have used the below tech stack to execute the follow.
+I have used the below tech stack to execute the flow.
 -Gradle BuildTool
 -Cucumber BDD framework (gherkin framework)
 -Selenium and Appium (Latest version 1.22) for Automating the Android